Hypnotherapy for Insomnia

 How can hypnotherapy for insomnia help?

 Many patterns of sleep disturbance become embedded in our subconscious mind after many months/years of unsatisfactory sleep.
-By using hypnotherapy, clients will experience fast and effective changes.
+By using hypnotherapy for insomnia, clients will experience fast and effective changes.

 Hypnotherapy really can help with insomnia.
-If used properly it is a very effective weapon against the lack of sleep that affects peoples lives significantly.
+If used properly it is a very effective weapon against the lack of sleep that affects people’s lives significantly.
+It’s important to have realistic expectations, hypnotherapy takes time and effort to see improvements.
+See this article from “The National Library of Medicine” and also from “Stanford Medicine“.